jsonld-java/jsonld-java/README.md

     // If you didn't use your own jena model, get the resulting one with:
     Model m = callback.getJenaModel();

-Note that the JenaTripleCallback class is currently broken.

 RDF2JSONLD
 ----------